dmiau/Personalized-Compass/Compass[transparent]/README.txt

 self.socket_status = [NSNumber numberWithBool:YES]; [10:24AM]

 drop-pin
-- testManagerMode == CONTROL and __IPHONE__, drop pin disabled
+- testManagerMode == DEVICESTUDY and __IPHONE__, drop pin disabled
 - testManagerMode = AUTHORING, all drop-pins should be enabled
-- testManagerMode = COLLECT, log the time, the answer, and send the NEXT message
+- testManagerMode = OSXSTUDY, log the time, the answer, and send the NEXT message
 - receving the START message triggers the timer
 @"UIAcceptsPinCreation" [12:13PM]
 - Snapshot loading is too slow on iOS (annotation and big list of locatinos are main reasons)